 What could I have done differently?
 Was there some way I could have prevented it?
 Why did I have to take a drink right at that very moment?

 But it was just a freak accident.
 I didn’t do it on purpose.
 There’s nothing I could have done to control or stop the situation.

 There will always be things in our past we wish we could change.
 Many of them, much more serious than the “Pepsi incident,” can haunt us with guilt and shame for years.

+They have a way of popping into our memory when we least expect them.
+Our face burns red, and we want to hide our face in our hands.
 But God doesn’t want us to live bogged down with all our past shame and guilt.

 God wants us to be free.